marina601/discover-malta/README.md

 - I would firstly like to thank my mentor, Reuben Fernandes, who has guided me throughout this project.
 Pointed me in the right direction and provided invaluable advice.

-- Code Institute's Boutique Ado project helped me understand the core values of e-commerce site.
+- Code Institute's Boutique Ado project helped me understand the core values of an e-commerce site.

 - I would like to thank Slack Community at Code Institute for  their valuable advice and support during the duration of my studies